Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • Stressful conditions;

-• Decrease in the amount of blood that circulates through the body;
+• Reduced amount of blood that circulates throughout the body;

 • Decreased blood supply to the renal ducts;

-• Low levels of potassium or sodium in your blood;
+• Low levels of potassium or sodium in the blood;

 • Low blood pressure.

-Thanks to renin, the body breaks down a protein that is synthesized by the liver, angiotensin of the first degree.
-Subsequently, it is split into a second level, which provokes a contraction of the muscular layer of the arteries.
-As a result of such changes in the body, the level of blood pressure rises, which provokes an acceleration of the release of the hormone aldosterone in the adrenal cortex.
+Thanks to renin, the body breaks down the protein that is synthesized by the liver, angiotensin of the first degree.
+Subsequently, it splits into the second level, which provokes a contraction of the muscular layer of the arteries.
+As a result of such changes in the body, blood pressure levels increase, which provokes an acceleration in the release of the hormone aldosterone in the adrenal cortex.

-In addition, the hormone renin-angiotensin, which doctors call aldosterone-renin, can alter the functioning of the blood system.
-It is also called the ratio of hormones.
+In addition, the hormone renin-angiotensin, doctors call it aldosterone-renin, can change the functioning of the blood system.
+It is also called hormone ratio.

-It works as follows: as soon as the level of blood pressure rises, hormones are released - therefore, it begins to slowly decrease.
-Due to the ongoing biochemical reactions, the blood vessels of the body begin to constrict - thereby the level of blood pressure begins to rise.
+It works as follows: as soon as the blood pressure level increases, hormones are released - therefore, it begins to slowly decrease.
+Due to the biochemical reactions taking place, the body’s blood vessels begin to contract, thereby causing blood pressure levels to rise.

-Special renin-angiotenin hormones are produced in the required amount by the adrenal cortex...
-In this regard, it is fair to note that a low or high concentration of this hubbub can signal the presence of any pathologies in the adrenal cortex or in the kidneys themselves.
+Special renin-angiotin hormones are produced in the required quantities by the adrenal cortex.
+In this regard, it is fair to note that a low or high concentration of this hubbub may signal the presence of any pathologies in the adrenal cortex or in the kidneys themselves.

-In addition, a high or low level indicates an abnormal blood pressure level on an ongoing basis.
-In most cases, doctors send for analysis of the level of renin due to the detection of tumor formations of the adrenal cortex, detection of hypertensive ailments or renal failure.
+Additionally, an elevated or decreased level indicates abnormal blood pressure levels on an ongoing basis.
+In most cases, doctors send for analysis of renin levels due to the detection of tumor formations in the adrenal cortex, detection of hypertensive diseases or renal failure.

-An increased level of renin in human blood is more dangerous than a reduced level - it poses a high risk of serious complications, the appearance of chronic pathologies.
-The appearance of the latter due to a reduced level of renin affects the functioning of internal organs; most of all, due to such a violation, the cardiovascular system suffers, as well as the kidneys.
+An increased level of renin in human blood is more dangerous than a decreased one - it represents high risk the occurrence of serious complications, the appearance of chronic pathologies.
+The appearance of the latter due to decreased renin levels affects the functioning of internal organs, the cardiovascular system, as well as the kidneys, suffer the most due to this disorder.

-- an insidious and dangerous disease that manifests itself as a constantly high level of blood pressure in humans.
-Its main danger is that in the early stages it does not manifest itself in any way - characteristic symptoms appear after hypertension becomes a serious ailment
+- insidious and dangerous disease, which is manifested by a constantly elevated level of blood pressure in a person.
+Its main danger is that early stages it does not manifest itself in any way - characteristic symptoms appear after hypertension becomes a serious illness

 in the human body and complications appeared

 Hypertension strikes suddenly, it causes irreparable harm when a person does not understand anything.
-The only thing that can be felt in the early stages is a rapid heart rate, tinnitus, dizziness, and headache.
+The only thing that can be felt in the early stages is a rapid pulse, tinnitus, dizziness and headache.

-No one can be surprised by the ever-leaping pressure - life in a metropolis is changing the standards of health.
-In addition, it is influenced by the frequency of drinking alcohol, the level of physical activity, stressful situations.
+No one can be surprised by the constantly fluctuating blood pressure - life in a metropolis changes health standards.
+In addition, it is influenced by the frequency of use alcoholic drinks, level of physical activity, stressful situations.

-70% of people who have crossed the 45-year mark have diseases of the cardiovascular system of various stages.
-Such statistics are due to age-related changes in the body - the blood vessels narrow, the level of blood pressure rises.
+70% of people over the age of 45 have cardiovascular diseases various stages.
+This statistics is due to age-related changes in the body - blood vessels narrow and blood pressure levels rise.

-At the same time, the volume of renin that is in the body cannot perform its direct functions.
-If the pressure level drops even a little, the body begins to release renin - the already high pressure begins to rise.
+At the same time, the volume of renin that is present in the body cannot perform its direct functions.
+If the pressure level drops even a little, the body begins to secrete renin - the already high pressure begins to rise.

-If the next of kin are overweight and have high blood glucose levels, the risk of arterial hypertension increases significantly.
-All these ailments last after each other, complicating the course of the disease.
-The disease can be defeated only with an integrated approach to treatment.
+If immediate family members are overweight and have high blood glucose levels, the risk of hypertension increases significantly.
+All these ailments follow each other, complicating the course of the disease.
+The disease can only be overcome if integrated approach to treatment.

 Elevated renin levels can cause kidney damage of varying severity.
-It affects the work of the urinary system, in particular the structure that is responsible for purifying the blood.
-Jade - microscopic filters - constantly monitor the composition of the blood fluid; in one day they process more than 100 liters.
+It affects the functioning of the urinary system, in particular the structure that is responsible for purifying the blood.
+Nephritis - microscopic filters - constantly monitor the composition of the blood fluid; in one day they process more than 100 liters.

-Thanks to its work, it secretes and separates pathogenic and toxic elements from the blood - it makes the blood safe for the body.
-A thin membrane tube is responsible for everything - it purifies the blood, and harmful substances are transferred to the bladder.
+Thanks to its work, it isolates and separates pathogenic and toxic elements from the blood - making the blood safe for the body.
+A thin membrane tube is responsible for everything - it cleanses the blood, and harmful substances transmitted to the bladder.

-The kidneys are an organ that is constantly working at full capacity.
-Thanks to them, more than 1.5 tons of blood fluid is filtered in the body in 24 hours.
-If the blood vessels are narrowed, the rate at which fluid circulates through the body is greatly increased.
+The kidneys are an organ that constantly works at full capacity.
+Thanks to them, the body filters more than 1.5 tons of blood fluid in 24 hours.
+If the blood vessels narrow, the rate of fluid circulation throughout the body increases significantly.

-It is worth noting that due to the increase in the blood flow rate in the body, the membrane membrane is under great stress - if treatment is started on time, it cannot withstand constant pressure and breaks.
+It is worth noting that due to an increase in the speed of blood flow in the body, the membrane membrane experiences heavy loads– if treatment is not started in time, it cannot withstand the constant pressure and ruptures.

 Serious kidney damage of this nature sooner or later leads to sad consequences.
-The risk of toxic waste products being released into the blood is increasing.
-Because of this, violations of potassium and water-salt balance occur, which leads to serious inflammation of the kidneys and damage to the nephrons.
+The risk of toxic waste substances being released into the blood increases.
+Because of this, disturbances in potassium and water-salt balances occur, which leads to serious inflammation of the kidneys and damage to the nephrons.

 Due to high blood pressure and the inability to pump a large volume of blood, heart failure occurs.
-All these manifestations can be caused by the wrong action of the hormone renin.
-At the very beginning of the course of the disease, the patient notice the following changes in the body:
+All these manifestations can be caused by improper action of the hormone renin.
+At the very beginning of the disease, the patient notices the following changes in the body:

 • The appearance of muscle weakness;

-• The mucous membranes of the whole body become inflamed;
+• The mucous membranes of the entire body become inflamed;

-• Severe shortness of breath appears even with mild exertion;
+• Severe shortness of breath appears even with light exertion;

 • Tachycardia or arrhythmia appears;

-Without proper treatment, taking even a small dose of alcohol with elevated renin levels can lead to complete liver failure.
-The picture is aggravated if a person consumes a large amount of fatty and spicy foods.
+Without proper treatment, even a small dose of alcohol with elevated renin levels can lead to complete liver failure.
+The picture gets worse if a person consumes large amounts of fatty and spicy foods.

 Shortness of breath appears - it torments a person not only during physical activity, but also at rest.
-If drug therapy is not prescribed on time, there is a high probability of death.
-Try to lead a healthy lifestyle, and then no ailment will ruin your mood.
+If drug therapy is not prescribed in time, there is a high probability of death.
+Try to lead a healthy lifestyle, and then no illness will spoil your mood.

-If renin production is impaired in the body, the adrenal cortex begins to produce more aldosterone.
-Due to the absence of special symptoms, it is quite difficult to identify the disease in the initial stages, the only thing that should alert you is a sharp increase in blood pressure.
-Cancer, mainly adrenal cancer, can cause a decrease in renin production.
+If the body's production of renin is impaired, the adrenal cortex begins to produce more aldosterone.
+Due to the absence of special symptoms, it is quite difficult to identify the disease in the initial stages; the only thing that should alert you is a sharp increase in blood pressure.
+Tumor diseases, mainly adrenal cancer, can cause a decrease in renin production.

-Due to a decrease in the amount of renin in the human blood, the body cannot get rid of sodium and excretes excessive amounts of potassium.
-As a result, a large amount of fluid is retained in the body, and does not leave through the urinary tract.
-Large volumes of fluid can cause severe swelling and fatigue.
-In addition, the level of blood pressure rises sharply.
+Due to a decrease in the amount of renin in a person’s blood, the body cannot get rid of sodium and excretes an excessive amount of potassium.
+As a result, a large amount of fluid is retained in the body rather than exiting through the urinary canals.
+Large volumes of fluid cause severe swelling and increased fatigue.
+In addition, blood pressure levels increase sharply.

 Reasons why renin is released:

-1. If a signal for a decrease in pressure is received in smooth muscle cells, they begin to actively produce a substance.
+1. If smooth muscle cells receive a signal about a decrease in pressure, they begin to actively produce the substance.

 2. Sympathetic stimulation of juxtaglomerular cells.
-In turn, the sympathetic nervous system is activated by emotional stress, depression, fear.
-Any strong stress provokes the production of renin.
+In turn, the sympathetic nervous system is activated by emotional stress, depression, and fear.
+Any severe stress provokes the production of renin.

 3. Low concentration of salt in urine.

-All these processes take place in the kidneys, but other organs are involved in the regulation of pressure.
+All these processes occur in the kidneys, but other organs take part in the regulation of pressure.
 One of them is the liver - the most important filter of the human body.
-The cells of the organ also produce a hormone (angiotensinogen), which in its natural state is dormant and completely useless.
-The circulation of the substance occurs in the bloodstream, where it is inactive.
+The cells of the organ also produce a hormone (angiotensinogen), which in its natural original form is dormant and absolutely useless.
+The substance circulates in the bloodstream, where it is in an inactive form.
 To activate it, another hormone is needed that would interact with it.
 This is renin, which reacts with angiotensinogen and turns into angiotensin 1.

 Renin is an enzyme that cleaves off a larger segment of the angiotensinogen molecule.
-Angiotensin 1 is an active compound that, when it enters the vessel, forms angiotensin 2, a hormone that is considered to be very active.
-He takes part in the most important processes in the body, one of which is the increase in blood pressure.
-Also, the substance causes smooth muscles to contract, helping to increase resistance.
+Angiotensin 1 is an active compound that, once inside the vessel, forms angiotensin 2, a hormone that is considered very active.
+It takes part in the most important processes in the body, one of which is an increase in blood pressure.
+The substance also causes smooth muscles to contract, increasing resistance.

-Angiotensin acts on kidney cells, causing the paired organ to reabsorb more water, resulting in increased blood volume.
-This contributes to an increase in systolic volume.
+Angiotensin acts on kidney cells, causing the paired organ to reabsorb more water, resulting in an increase in the volume of circulating blood.
+This helps to increase systolic volume.

-If the renin in the bloodstream is increased, this may indicate some kind of disorder or disease.
-In particular, this condition may be due to:
+If renin in the bloodstream is elevated, this may indicate some kind of disorder or disease.
+In particular this state may be due to:

-• decrease in extracellular fluid, limitation of water intake;
+• reduction of extracellular fluid, limitation of water consumption;

 • deterioration of hematopoiesis;